MoSA: Motion-Coherent Human Video Generation via Structure-Appearance Decoupling: More comparative experiments

-\textbf{Visual Comparison with Existing Text-to-Video Generation Models.} We provide a visual comparison with ModelScope~\cite{wang2023modelscope}, VideoCrafter2~\cite{chen2024videocrafter2}, LaVie~\cite{wang2024lavie}, Mochi 1~\cite{mochi1}, and CogvideoX~\cite{yang2024cogvideox} in the project.
-As illustrated, MoCo demonstrates superior capability in generating human videos with consistent and physically plausible motion compared to existing approaches.
-Additionally, we showcase a broader range of generation results to highlight the diversity and generalization ability of MoCo.
+We provide more visual comparison with ModelScope~\citep{wang2023modelscope}, VideoCrafter2~\citep{chen2024videocrafter2}, LaVie~\citep{wang2024lavie}, Mochi 1~\citep{mochi1}, CogvideoX~\citep{yang2024cogvideox}, HunyuanVideo~\citep{kong2024hunyuanvideo} and Wan 2.1~\citep{wan2025wan} in Fig.~\ref{fig:sup_more_cmp1} and Fig.~\ref{fig:sup_more_cmp2}.
+We also show the video results in the provided video.mp4.
+The \textbf{video.mp4} in the supplementary materials presents additional and more compelling visual comparisons.
+As illustrated, MoSA demonstrates superior capability in generating human videos with coherent and physically plausible motion compared to existing approaches.
+Additionally, we alson showcase a broader range of generation results to highlight the diversity and generalization ability of MoSA in video.mp4.